The Spinners (English band): Career

-They became popular by reviving some of the greatest folk music and singing new songs in the same vein.
+The band became popular by singing folk music and singing new songs in the same vein.
 Although sounding like traditional English folk songs, some of their material was in fact composed by Jones, such as "The Ellan Vannin Tragedy" and "The Marco Polo".
-One of their best known songs, particularly in their native Liverpool, was in "My Liverpool Home", written by Peter McGovern in 1962.
+One of their best known songs, particularly in their native Liverpool, was "In My Liverpool Home", written by Peter McGovern in 1962.
 Cliff Hall also introduced traditional Jamaican songs to their repertoire.
 One of their albums was called Not Quite Folk.

 They produced over 40 albums, and made numerous concerts and TV appearances.
-In 1965, after seeing the group perform in Liverpool, BBC producer Trevor Hill invited them to appear in a new BBC One series called Dance and Skylark, aboard an old sailing barque owned by presenter, bosun Stan Hugill.
-In 1970 they were given their own television show on BBC One that ran for seven years.
+In 1965, after seeing the group perform in Liverpool, BBC producer Trevor Hill invited them to appear in a new BBC1 series titled Dance and Skylark, aboard an old sailing barque that was owned by presenter and bosun Stan Hugill.
+In 1970 they were given their own television show on BBC1, which ran for seven years.
 The Spinners Christmas Special attracted large audiences.
 They also had their own show on BBC Radio 2.
-They retired in 1988, after thirty years together, although they led the community singing at the 1989 FA Cup Final and played some Christmas shows in the early 1990s.
-Mick Groves and Hughie Jones still occasionally perform, although Cliff Hall retired to Australia, where he died in 2008.
-Tony Davis returned to playing jazz after retiring and also hosted Tony's Tradtime on Jazz FM.
+They retired in 1988, after thirty years together, although they led the community singing at the 1989 FA Cup final and played some Christmas shows in the early 1990s.
+Mick Groves and Hughie Jones still occasionally performed, although Cliff Hall retired to Australia, where he died in 2008.
+Tony Davis returned to playing jazz after retiring from the group, and also hosted Tony's Tradtime on Jazz FM.
 He died in 2017.

-Their version of the Ewan MacColl song, "Dirty Old Town", was included in the Terence Davies' 2008 memoir/documentary of Liverpool, Of Time and the City.
-A biography of the group Fried Bread and Brandy-O (the title of their signature tune) was written by Liverpool journalist David Stuckey (with a foreword by Pete Seeger and an introduction from Deryck Guyler) to coincide with their 25th anniversary.
+The group's version of the Ewan MacColl song "Dirty Old Town" was included in Terence Davies's 2008 memoir/documentary of Liverpool, Of Time and the City.
+A biography of the group, Fried Bread and Brandy-O (the title of their signature tune), was written by Liverpool journalist David Stuckey (with a foreword by Pete Seeger and an introduction from Deryck Guyler) to coincide with their 25th anniversary.
 It was published by Robson Books.

 In 2009, "The Liverpool Barrow Boys", from Songs Spun in Liverpool, was included in Topic Records 70-year anniversary boxed set Three Score and Ten as track 19 on the sixth CD.

 The surviving members of the group, often with bass player/musical director John McCormick, continued playing at various venues such as Exeter, Buxton, London Olympia, Orpington and Liverpool as the "Spinners Legends".
-A plan to finish off with a two concert appearance at the Liverpool Philharmonic in Spring 2020 was postponed due to the Covid 19 pandemic.
-But on 2 and 3 October 2021 after 63 years in showbusiness the trio played their final concerts in the Music Room at Liverpool's Philharmonic Concert Hall.
+A plan to finish off with a two concert appearance at the Liverpool Philharmonic in spring 2020 was postponed due to the COVID-19 pandemic.
+But on 2 and 3 October 2021, after 63 years in showbusiness, the duo played their final concerts in the Music Room at Liverpool's Philharmonic Concert Hall.